Zenith-Team/Tachyon/DOCS.md

     - **Additional field:** `func`
         - The symbol whose address to write at `addr`

-All hook fields are required.
-There are no optional hook fields.
+*All hook fields are required unless explicitly marked as optional.*

 ### Symbol Maps
 The primary symbol map for a project is located at `[MetadataDir]/syms/main.map` and has a very basic syntax similar to any other symbol map file.